koala-interactive/react-anchor-navigation/README.md

 #### AnchorProvider

 AnchorProvider is our top level contextProvider.
-Wrap it around your top-most component :
+Wrap it around your topmost component for your view :

 ```JSX
 <AnchorProvider>